Seat reservations on German trains

 IN THIS ARTICLE

-Seat reservations for Saver fares - Sparpreis Europa ("London Spezial")
+Seat reservations for Sparpreis Europa ("London Spezial") fares

 Sparpreis Europa London (formerly called "London Spezial") fares combine Eurostar (London to Brussels) and ICE (Brussels to German destinations) into one ticket.
 The Saver fare is the most common ticket type offered on Loco2 for journeys from London to Germany.

 Sometimes, we are not able to confirm these tickets, and display an error message "reservations are not possible".
-This can be due to a number of reasons:
+This can be due to the following reasons:

 - Seat reservations are not available on the ICE portion of the journey.
-These seat reservations are optional and can be removed.
-Once the seat reservation is removed, you can try your booking again.
-This means you'll have unallocated seating on the ICE part of your trip and will need to find an empty seat when you board the train.
-Bear in mind that groups are not guaranteed to find seats together.
+These reservations are optional and can be removed.
+You should be able to book tickets by removing the optional seat reservation, but you'll have unallocated seating on the ICE part of your trip and will need to find an empty seat when you board the train.

-In both cases, we usually recommend trying to confirm your order again.
+In both cases, you should try to confirm your order again.
 Sometimes seat reservations become available later (for example, if somebody didn't proceed to purchase with tickets held in their basket).
-If this doesn't work, you may need to book tickets for each portion of your journey separately.

 Purchasing a seat reservation after booking